 3.2 Personal data means information relating to a living person who can be identified from that information (or from that information when combined with other information in our possession).
 Personal data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).

 3.3 Data controllers are the people who, or organisations which, decide the purposes for which, and the manner in which, any personal data is processed.
-They have a responsibility to process personal data in compliance with the DPA.
-Elephant Family is the data controller of all personal data in compliance with the DPA.
+They have a responsibility to process personal data in compliance with data protection regulations.
 Elephant Family is the data controller of all personal data that we manage in connection with our work and activities.

 3.4 Data processors include any person who processes personal data on behalf of a data controller.
 Employees of data controllers are excluded from this definition but it could include other organisations such as website or server hosts, fulfilment houses or other service provides which handle personal data on our behalf.